Site icon Outdoor Gearzine "Outdoor Gearzine"

 Map view

-MARQ Expedition comes with the same topographic map as the fēnix 5X Plus, and can be called even under normal circumstances.
-Furthermore, when you start an activity, it will be displayed on the map along with the trajectory you have walked so far, allowing you to check your current location and route.
-The current position accuracy, combined with GPS, GLONASS, Galileo and Michibiki, is high, and it is truly reliable.
+The MARQ Expedition comes pre-installed with the same Shobunsha topographical maps as the fēnix 5X Plus, and you can access them even when not in use.
+Furthermore, when you start an activity, the map will be displayed along with the path you've walked so far, allowing you to check your current location and route.
+The combined GPS, GLONASS, Galileo, and Michibiki navigation system provides high accuracy for your current location, making it truly reliable.

-As for visibility, if you don't want the precision and clarity of the current smartphone level, you can safely look bright even in the sunlight, and don't feel any particularly stressful.
-However, compared to smartphone maps and touch screen smartwatches, it is clearly inconvenient to use buttons to zoom in and move the screen.
-For this reason, it is not recommended to replace a map using this alone, and at a practical level it is merely checking your current location and surrounding topography.
-Of course, even if you don't, you should always carry a paper map with you in case of the worst.
+In terms of visibility, while you don't need the precision and clarity of a current smartphone, it's still bright enough to be seen even in sunlight, and it doesn't cause any particular stress.
+However, compared to smartphone maps or touchscreen smartwatches, using the buttons to zoom in and out and move the screen is frankly inconvenient.
+For this reason, we don't recommend using it as a substitute for a map, and its practical use is limited to checking your current location and the surrounding terrain.
+Of course, even if you don't, you should always carry a paper map in case of the worst-case scenario

 Battery consumption

-Without GPS tracking, even if you keep tracking your heart rate for 24 hours, you still have more than 90% room after the day.
-It's safe to say that no one is dissatisfied with the 12-day lifespan in normal mode.
+Without GPS tracking, even if you record your heart rate for 24 hours, you'll still have more than 90% of the battery life left at the end of the day.
+It's safe to say that no one will be dissatisfied with the 12-day battery life in normal mode

-In that sense, once you reach this level, you can almost never worry about the battery except in the unavoidable situation where you continue using it without charging for more than three nights.
+In that sense, I think it's safe to say that at this level, there's almost no need to worry about the battery unless you're in an unavoidable situation where you have to use it for more than three nights without charging

 Garmin Connect

-Once you have finished climbing and reach the finish line, you will be able to finish tracking and the activity results screen will appear, allowing you to save the results.
+Once you've finished your climb and reached the finish line, stop tracking and the activity results screen will appear, allowing you to save your results

 A record of your actions when setting up a "Mountain Climbing" activity.
 In any case, you can instantly check the multifaceted, detailed data on your smartphone immediately after it is finished.

-This app is one of the best among the various other activity management software, including the precision of the data that can be displayed and analyzed, the customizable display content, the large number of functions that can be operated, and the ease of the interface.
-Not only can you understand detailed data on past activities, but you can also see all your daily activities and health status, including heart rate, steps, exercise, fatigue, stress, calories burned, and sleep quality and quantity.
-Its precision and ease of display are better than any other app in my personal opinion.
+I think this app ranks among the best among other activity management software in terms of the precision of the data it can display and analyze, the customization of the display, the wide range of functions it can operate, and the ease of use of the interface.
+In addition to detailed data on your past activities, you can easily see all of your daily activities and health status, from your heart rate to the number of steps you take, exercise volume, fatigue level, stress, calories burned, and the quality and quantity of sleep.
+In my opinion, the precision and ease of display are superior to any other app

-I'm not a serious runner so I haven't seen that detailed data, but if I set it properly, I can graphically check various measurement data that are essential for a detailed, multifaceted analysis of performance, such as pitch, cadence (stroke width), VO2Max (maximum oxygen uptake), FTP (functional effective power), and lactic acid threshold.
-This is probably an even more motivation for serious runners.
+I'm not a serious runner, so I don't look at the detailed data, but if you set it up properly, you can view a variety of measurement data essential for detailed and multifaceted analysis of your performance, such as pace, cadence (stride length), VO2Max (maximum oxygen uptake), FTP (functional effective power), and lactate threshold, all in graphical form.
+For serious runners, this is surely the ultimate motivation

 From left to right: Current dashboard, most recent activity, Vo2Max history, heart rate history.
 The display method is easy to understand with a suitable display method for each number.

-Furthermore, in daily life, it is impossible to keep track of the quality and quantity of daily activities and sleep quality and quantity of sleep in your daily life.
-I never thought I'd be able to wear a wristwatch until I went to bed at night, but once I start recording, I find it hard to miss out (although I guess the sleep data is still a bit lacking in accuracy).
+Furthermore, in everyday life, constantly recording the quality and quantity of your daily activity and the quality and quantity of your sleep is sure to be useful for maintaining your health.
+I never thought I'd wear a watch until I went to bed at night, but once you start recording, it's hard to take it off, which is a nice touch (although the sleep data is still a little lacking in accuracy)

-However, this is a shame regarding the acquired data, but I regret that the "Arterior Oxygen Saturation (SpO2) Measurement Function" included in the North American version and other versions is not available in the Japanese version.
-Simply put, "Arterior Oxygen Saturation" is a function that measures the oxygen concentration in the blood, and if you understand this, you can tell whether you are likely to experience altitude sickness in high altitudes where oxygen is thin, or whether you are prone to altitude sickness, but due to the legal situation, as of 2019, it is unfortunate that this is not available in Japan as of 2019.
+However, regarding the acquired data, although there's nothing we can do about it, it's unfortunate that the "arterial blood oxygen saturation (SpO2) measurement function" that's included in the North American version is not available in the Japanese version.
+"Arterial blood oxygen saturation" simply measures the oxygen concentration in the blood, and knowing this can tell you whether you're likely to suffer from altitude sickness at high altitudes where oxygen is thin, or whether you're well-prepared to be susceptible to altitude sickness.
+However, due to legal reasons, as of 2019, this function is not available in Japan, which is a real shame

 Summary: What kind of people do they recommend?

-Since it is the Garmin's finest smartwatch, I raised the bar very much and tried it out.
-Considering the price range, I think most people who are considering purchasing the MARQ Expedition and are looking at this page are unsure whether it's the company's Fenix 5x plus (or the next 6 series).
-In terms of comparison, as mentioned in the main text, although it is at the top of the top level in terms of functionality, there is almost no difference as much as the price difference.
-The batteries are also a little less.
-So Fenix 5x plus is fine.
-In some cases, it may be.
+As this is Garmin's highest-end smartwatch, I set the bar high and decided to try it out.
+Considering the price range, I imagine that most people looking at this page and considering the MARQ Expedition are also considering the company's Fenix 5x Plus (or the upcoming 6 series).
+In terms of comparison, as mentioned in the main text, while the functionality is top-of-the-line, the difference between the two is hardly worth the price.
+The battery life is a little low, too.
+So, why not just go with the Fenix 5x Plus?
+In some cases, that may be true

 Official online store page